 Government school fee information

 Fees for the children of international students attending government schools are subsidised.
 School fees for the next several years are available on the Department for Education and Child Development's (DECD) website.

 2018 fees for children of full fee-paying international tertiary students were $4,700 per year for primary school, and $5,600 per year for secondary school.
 This single fee includes intensive English language development and support.

 There is also an application fee of $600 per family for the first year, which then changes to a $300 per child annual administration fee.

 You will also be required to pay the School Materials and Services Fee each year.
 This is a fee paid by all parents – local and international.
 It helps the school buy exercise books, pens and other personal resources for students.
 This annual fee is set by the school and ranges from $110 up to $920 per child per year, depending on the school and level of services offered.

-Please visit this website for the most current information.
+Please see children of full fee-paying international tertiary students for the most current information.

 Exemptions from fees